 The end of February to the beginning of March are the holidays that precede the Easter fast, divided into three days:

 - Monday is Bolludagur - the holiday is mainly enjoyed by children.
-According to tradition, they receive a so-called bollur from their parents, which is such a Czech pinwheel, only * slightly larger and filled with jam or caramel icing.
+According to tradition, they receive a so-called bollur from their parents, which is such a donut, only * slightly larger and filled with jam or caramel icecream.

 - And the last one is öskudagur - it comes out on Ash Wednesday, when children go from house to house, singing and caroling.